Syracuse vs. Georgetown College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Syracuse vs. Georgetown BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 9

-Saturday's game features the Syracuse Orange (6-3) and the Georgetown Hoyas (5-3) squaring off at Capital One Arena (on December 9) at 11:30 AM.
-This matchup, according to our computer prediction, will result in a 78-72 win for Syracuse, who is a small favorite based on our model.
+Saturday's contest between the Syracuse Orange (6-3) and the Georgetown Hoyas (5-3) at Capital One Arena has a projected final score of 78-72 based on our computer prediction, with Syracuse taking home the win.
+Game time is at 11:30 AM on December 9.

+Based on our computer prediction, Syracuse projects to cover the 1.5-point spread in its matchup versus Georgetown.
+The over/under is listed at 153.5, and the two teams are projected to go under that total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!